jamesETF/ethicalfrenchienew/content/blog/french-bulldog-care-13-best-dog-food-brands.md

 +++
-author = ""
+author = "James Harrison III"
-categories = []
-date = ""
-description = ""
-display_categories = true
-display_date = true
-draft = true
-fragment = "blog"
-page_type = "Blog"
-summary = ""
-title = ""
-[asset]
-image = ""
-[sidebar]
-align = "right"
-content = ""
-title = ""
+categories = ["Best Food For French Bulldogs", "August", "2019", "Frenchie Dog Food"] date = "2019-08-05T00:00:00-04:00" description = "Top 10 French Bulldog food brands of 2019 - The best dog food brands for a French Bulldog.
+For both puppies and aging Frenchies we've got you covered in our Frenchie food top 13." display_categories = true display_date = true draft = true fragment = "blog" page_type = "Blog" summary = "Picking the right food is one of the most important steps to French Bulldog Care.
+Here are the 10 Best Dog Food Brands we personally use and swear by" title = "Here is the best food for a French Bulldog - From Raw to Kibble 2019" [asset] image = "/images/Top-10-Best-French-Bulldog-Foods-2019.jpg" [sidebar] align = "right" content = "" title = ""

 +++
-﻿+++
-author = "James Harrison"
-categories = []
-date = "2019-06-26T00:00:00-04:00"
-description = "These 13 best foods for your french bulldog, and brands that should be a priority factor in your French Bulldog Care routine.
-Remember a healthy Frenchie is a happy Frenchie." display_categories = true display_date = true fragment = "blog" summary = "Picking the right food is one of the most important steps to French Bulldog Care.
-Here are the 13 Best Dog Food Brands we personally use and swear by." title = "French Bulldog Care - 13 Best Dog Food Brands" page_type = "blog"
-[asset]
-image = "/images/French-bulldog-dog-food.jpg"
-[sidebar]
-align = "right"

-+++
-## **First step to responsible French Bulldog care is picking the right food.
-Here are the 13 best dog food brands we swear by.**
+## First step to responsible French Bulldog care is picking the right food.
+Here are the 10 best dog food brands we swear by.

-**Yes, kibble is very convenient and that’s what a big portion of dogs owners worldwide feeds, but is it really the best option for your dog?**
+Yes, kibble is very convenient and that’s what a big portion of dogs owners worldwide feeds, but is it really the best option for your dog?

-**Dogs just like humans, require fresh food to thrive.
+Dogs just like humans, require fresh food to thrive.
 Your French Bulldog will experience less issues if fed a high quality diet.
 Below you can find some examples of high quality kibble, if anything else is out of the budget, but also some other variations that I would personally recommend when it comes to French Bulldog care.
-If you decide to feed a high quality kibble make sure you still add some fresh ingredients like carrots, blueberries, spinach, etc. to your dogs diet.**
+If you decide to feed a high quality kibble make sure you still add some fresh ingredients like carrots, blueberries, spinach, etc. to your dogs diet.

-**Here are a few dog food brands, we trust for our French Bulldog adults, as well as puppies.**
+Here are a few dog food brands, we trust for our French Bulldog adults, as well as puppies.

-## Fromm
+### Fromm

 ![Fromm Salmon Dog  Food](/images/Fromm-Salmon-Dog-Food.jpg "Fromm-Salmon-Dog-Food")